AionNext/BizCod/Programming Guide/Logic.md

 - set - using form **set** `property` **to** `value`, or
 - direct assignemnt

-here are the examples of these two forms
+here are examples of these two forms

 ```js
 set interestRate to 0.12